TheTypoMaster/gray.net.au/posts/2006/04/06/The_curse_of_the_early_adopter.rst

 .. title: The curse of the "early adopter"!
 .. slug: The_curse_of_the_early_adopter
 .. date: 2006-04-06 11:32:00 UTC+10:00
-.. tags: James,blog,tech
+.. tags: servers,blog,tech,email,security
-.. category:
+.. category: James
 .. link:

 As I posted in the Site News section, and as can be seen in the